El Farolito SC

-El Farolito is an amateur soccer club based in San Francisco, California.
+El Farolito Soccer Club is a soccer club based in San Francisco, California.
 It currently plays in the National Premier Soccer League (NPSL), generally considered the fourth tier of U.S. Soccer, within the Golden Gate Conference.
-The team is best known for its 1993 U.S. Open Cup championship under its previous name, Club Deportivo (CD) Mexico.
+In the 2026 season El Farolito have also returned a team to the San Francisco Soccer Football League.
+The club is best known for its 1993 U.S. Open Cup championship under its previous name, Club Deportivo (CD) Mexico.

 History

-The club was founded in 1985 and was first known as El Farolito, named after the owner's chain of restaurants.
+The club was founded in 1985 by Salvador "Don Chava" Lopez and was named after Taqueria El Farolito, the owner's chain of restaurants.
 They played at Boxer Stadium and were a new force in the San Francisco Soccer Football League (SFSFL), where they started in the lower divisions.
 El Faro fielded teams with immigrant players, including former professionals, and employees of the restaurant chain.
 The team earned successive promotions to the top division of the SFSFL within five years.
 By the 1991–92 season, the club had won the SFSFL championship and had reached the final of the National Amateur Cup.
 The following season, El Faro retained the title as 'Club Deportivo Mexico'.

 In 1993, San Francisco C.D.
 Mexico won the U.S. Open Cup, an American soccer competition open to all United States Soccer Federation (USSF) affiliated teams.
 The team pulled off wins against the defending tournament champion San Jose Oaks, Milwaukee Bavarian SC, before defeating United German Hungarians in the final.
 As U.S. Open Cup champions, C.D.
 Mexico qualified for the 1994 CONCACAF Cup Winners Cup and played Club Necaxa of the Mexican First Division in the quarterfinals.
 They lost 5–1 in San Jose.

 When the California Premier Soccer Association (CPSA) was formed in 1993, CD Mexico was one of the SFSFL representatives along with Greek-American A.C., SF United, and Concordia.
 The CPSA was developed as a 'super league' composed of teams from the SFSFL, Peninsula Soccer League, and the San Joaquin Valley Soccer League.
 The team, returning to their original name El Farolito, won multiple titles over the next two and a half decades.